cisco-en-programmability/dnacenter_command_runner/README.md

 This sample script will execute one CLI command {command} on the device {device_hostname}:

  - obtain a Cisco DNA Center auth token
  - retrieve the list of commands keywords supported by Cisco DNA Center
  - identify if the command is supported
  - execute the command on the specified device
  - retrieve the file with the command output

 - $ python command_runner.py "command" "device_hostname"
 Example:
-python3 command_runner.py "show run int gi0/0" "PDX-9300"
+python command_runner.py "show run int gi0/0" "PDX-9300"

 - Sample Output: